 Di and her mum attended the 2018 Tea Cosy Festival, with knitting needles and wool in hand.
-As they wandered through our exhibition they were knitting rows towards the giant tea cosy.
+As they wandered around our Tea Cosy Exhibition they were knitting rows towards a giant tea cosy.

-Support for the world record attempt snowballed and knitters of all ages throughout the Frankston community, rural Victoria, other states and even New Zealand have been knitting furiously to create a cosy that will be approximately 5 metres high and 20 metres in circumference!
+Support for the record attempt snowballed and knitters of all ages throughout the Frankston community, other states and even New Zealand have been knitting furiously to create a tea cosy that is approximately five metres high and twenty metres in circumference.

-After the record has been confirmed, the tea cosy will be deconstructed into rugs and KARAG and Community Support Frankston will give them to the local homeless and people in need.
+After the World Record has been confirmed, the giant tea cosy will be deconstructed into rugs and KARAG (with the help of Community Support Frankston) will give them to the local homeless and needy.